mohan-chinnappan-n/FSCConfigUI/docs/worm/README.md

 ## Possible Solutions

+0. ConventVersion allows multiple versions to upload for the same doc so it is by design, immutable.
+If we like to prevent the second version to be uploaded after the first version is uploaded,  a trigger on ContentVersion (beforeInsert) can be written to achieve this.

 1. If we support validation on the attachments (ContentVersion), we can achieve WORM to some level.
     - With validation rule, we can block the overwrite of the document.
     - example ```NOT(ISBLANK(PRIORVALUE( ContentVersion.Checksum)))```